mui/mui-x/docs/data/data-grid/export/export.md

 ## Exported columns

-By default, the export will only contain the visible columns of the grid.
+By default, the export will only contain the visible columns of the data grid.
 There are a few ways to include or hide other columns.

 - Set the `disableExport` attribute to `true` in `GridColDef` for columns you don't want to be exported.